5T33Z0/Lenovo-T530-Hackintosh-OpenCore/README.md

 ### Preparing the config.plist
 Please read the explanations in the following sections carefully and follow the given instructions.
 In order to boot macOS with this EFI successfully, adjustments to the `config.plist` may be necessary to adapt the config to the used T530 model and macOS version you want to install/run.

-Open the `config.plist` and do the following:
+Open the `config.plist` and adjust the following settings depending on your system:

-1. Set `SystemProductName` according to the CPU and the macOS version you want to use:
-	-  For Intel i5/i7, macOS 12: `MacBookPro10,1` (i7) or `MacBookPro10,2` (i5)
-	-  For Intel i5/i7, macOS 11.3+: `MacBookPro10,1` (i7) or `MacBookPro10,2` (i5)
-	-  For Intel i5/i7, macOS 10.13 to 10.15: `MacBookPro10,1` (i7), `MacBookPro10,2` (i5)

-	**NOTE**: My config uses special Boooter and Kernel Patches from OpenCore Legacy Patcher which allow using the correct SMBIOS for Ivy Bridge CPUs on macOS 11.3 and newer (Darwin Kernel 20.4+) so native Power Management as well as System Updates are working which wouldn't be posible otherwise past macOS Catalina.

-2. Adjust `csr-active-config` according to the macOS version you want to use:
-	- For macOS Big Sur to Monterey: `67080000`(0x867)
-	- For running Intel HD Patcher in Monterey: `FE0F0000` (0xFEF)
-	- For macOS Mojave/Catalina: `EF070000`(0x7EF)
-	- For macOSHigh Sierra: `FF030000` (0x3FF)

-	**NOTE**: You have to disable SIP if you use macOS Monteray with patched-in Intel HD 4000 Drivers!

-3. Select the correct Framebuffer-Patch for your T530 model.
+1. In `DeviceProperties`, select the correct Framebuffer-Patch for your T530 model.
 Two display panels exist: `HD+` (WSXGA and FullHD) and `HD` panels.
 Both are using different identifiers:</br>

 	`AAPL,ig-platform-id 04006601` = `HD+` = FullHD.
 Resolution: ≥ 1600x900 px. (**Default**)</br>
 	`AAPL,ig-platform-id 03006601` = `HD` = SD.
 Resolution: ≤ 1366x768 px</br>